Plasmodium vivax: Korea

 P. vivax is the only indigenous malaria parasite on the Korean peninsula.
-In the years following the Korean War (1950–53), malaria-eradication campaigns successfully reduced the number of new cases of the disease in North Korea and South Korea.
-In 1979, World Health Organization declared the Korean peninsula vivax malaria-free, but the disease unexpectedly re-emerged in the late 1990s and still persists today.
-Several factors contributed to the re-emergence of the disease, including reduced emphasis on malaria control after 1979, floods and famine in North Korea, emergence of drug resistance and possibly global warming.
+In the years following the Korean War (1950–53), malaria eradication campaigns successfully reduced the number of new cases of the disease in North Korea and South Korea.
+In 1979, World Health Organization declared the Korean peninsula vivax malaria-free, but the disease unexpectedly re-emerged in the late 1990s and persists today.
+Several factors contributed to the re-emergence of the disease, including a reduced emphasis on malaria control after 1979, floods and famine in North Korea, the emergence of drug resistance, and possibly global warming.
 Most cases are identified along the Korean Demilitarized Zone.
 As such, vivax malaria offers the two Koreas an opportunity to work together on an important health problem that affects both countries.

-Drug Targets
+Drug targets

 Given that drugs that target the various life stages of the parasite can sometimes have undesirable side effects, it is desirable to come up with drug molecules targeting specific proteins/enzymes that are essential for the parasite's survival or that can compromise the fitness of the organism.
-Enzymes in the Purine salvage pathway had been favorite targets to this end.
+Enzymes in the purine salvage pathway had been favorite targets to this end.
 However, given the high degree of conservation in purine metabolism across the parasite and its host, there could be potential cross-reactivity making it difficult to design selective drugs against the parasite.
 To overcome this, recent efforts have focused on deducing the function of orphan hypothetical proteins whose functions have been unknown.
 Though, a lot of the hypothetical proteins have role in secondary metabolism, targeting them will be beneficial from two perspectives, i.e., specificity and reducing the virulence of the pathogen with no or minimal undesirable cross-reactivities.